andymac1091/CASA0005book/docs/03-prac3.md

 ## max values :           34.291,           33.174,           33.904,           34.629,           36.312,           38.400,           43.036,           41.073,           36.389,           33.869,           33.518,           33.667
 ```

 So if the raster stack you'll notice that under dimensions there are 12 layers (nlayers).
-The stack has loaded the 12 months of average tempearture data for us in order.
+The stack has loaded the 12 months of average temperature data for us in order.
 To access single layers within the stack:

 ```r